St Paul’s United Methodist Church

 - We will continue to update this list of church services available for you to attend online.
 We’d appreciate suggestions from you for the list as well.
 Please send them to Online Services.
 Here are a few entries to try:

-- Belen United Methodist Church – closest UMC to us in distance.
+- First United Methodist Church of Belen – closest UMC to us in distance.

 - Central United Methodist Church, Albuquerque – We have had three pastors from this church come to preach for us, Kelly Brooks, Jim Hawk and Scott Sharp

 Find a Methodist Church You can look up any UMC and check to see if they have an online service.

 Check Google, Bing etc. for additional online services.

 Help us help our community by giving online